 For more information contact: firstname.lastname@example.org

-The following journal article on electrofishing in estuaries is available:
+The following journal articles on electrofishing in estuaries are available:

 - Lieschke, J.A., Dean, J.C. and Pickworth, A. (2019) Extending the effectiveness of electrofishing to estuarine habitats: Laboratory and field assessments.
 Transactions of the American Fisheries Society